Google Updates: Helpful Content Update, New Result Type, August Outages, & More

 How to measure the impact of Google’s helpful content update

-Conductor users can leverage a few different sections within our Enterprise SEO Platform to measure the impact of the update across their site and work to ensure the content on their websites is created with a people-first foundation in mind.
+Conductor users can leverage a few different sections within our to measure the impact of the update across their site and work to ensure the content on their websites is created with a people-first foundation in mind.

 Google announces new Video Performance Reports on Google Search Console